Learn about the types of shares, how to set up a nanny share, how to find a family and a nanny, and the cost of a nanny share.

-A nanny share is the most affordable way to employ a nanny.
+A nanny share is when two families share the time of a single nanny.

-The other type of nanny share is typically called a partial-share, in which families only need a part-time nanny, but the nanny needs full-time work.
+The other type of nanny share is called a partial-share, in which families only need a part-time nanny, but the nanny needs full-time work.
 This results in the family finding another family with whom they can share the 40+ hour schedule.
-They don’t need to manage the nanny together, but might work together on things like vacation time so the nanny can get at least two weeks off.
+They don’t need to manage the nanny together but might work together on things like vacation time and schedules.

-What are some of the benefits of a nanny share?
+What are the benefits of a nanny share?

 What are the cost savings of Nanny Share?

 When entering a Nanny Share, each family is expected to pay the nanny ⅔ of what they would pay the nanny on their own.
 This means each family is saving ⅓ of the cost and the nanny is offered a more competitive salary.